+usage: down <resource_name> Shortcut for detach + pause-sync + pause-fetch + pause-replay.

 '''

-down

-usage: down <resource_name>

-Shortcut for detach + pause-sync + pause-fetch + pause-replay.

 get-emergency-limit

 usage: get-emergency-limit <resource_name>

 Counterpart of set-emergency-limit (per-resource emergency limit)

 get-sync-limit-value

 usage: get-sync-limit-value (no parameters)

 For retrieval of the value set by set-sync-limit-value.

 get-systemd-unit

 usage: get-systemd-unit <resource_name>

 Show the system units (for start and stop), or empty when unset.

-get-systemd-want

-usage: get-systemd-want <resource_name>

-Show the current hostname where the complete systemd unit stack

-between start- and stop-unit should appear.

-Reports empty when unset, or "(none)" when stopped.

 invalidate

 usage: invalidate <resource_name>

 Only useful on a secondary node.

 Forces MARS to consider the local replica disk as being

 inconsistent, and therefore starting a fast full-sync from

 the currently designated primary node (which must exist;

 therefore avoid the 'secondary' command).

 This is usually needed for resolving emergency mode.

 When having k=2 replicas, this can be also used for

 quick-and-simple split-brain resolution.

 In other cases, or when the split-brain is not resolved by

 this command, please use the 'leave-resource' / 'join-resource'

 method as described in the PDF manual (in the right order as

 described there).

 join-cluster

 usage: join-cluster <hostname_of_primary>

 Establishes a new cluster membership.

 This must be called once on any new cluster member.

 This is a prerequisite for join-resource.

 join-resource

 usage: join-resource <resource_name> </dev/lv/mydata>

 (further syntax variants are described in the PDF manual).

 The resource <resource_name> must have been already created on

 another cluster node, and the network must be healthy.

 The contents of the local replica disk /dev/lv/mydata will be

 overwritten by the initial fast full sync from the currently

 designated primary node.

 After the initial full sync has finished, the current host will

 act in secondary role.

 For details on size constraints etc, refer to the PDF manual.

 leave-cluster

 usage: leave-cluster (no parameters)

 This can be used for final deconstruction of a cluster member.

+Prior to this, all resources must have been left

+via leave-resource.

+Notice: this will never destroy the cluster UID on the /mars/

+filesystem.

+Please read the PDF manual for details.

+leave-resource

+usage: leave-resource <resource_name>

 '''

-Prior to this, all resources must have been left via leave-resource.

-Notice: this will never destroy the cluster UID on the $\mbox{/mars/}$ filesystem.

-Please read the PDF manual for details.